structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 After defining a first version of the data model, the next step is usually to build a user interface.
-This can be done in the `Pages` area.
+This can be done in the Pages area.

 ## Working with Pages

 <img src="Structr_6.jpg" class="small-image-50" />

 A page in Structr consists of HTML elements, template blocks, content elements, or a combination of these.
 Pages are rendered on the server, so the browser receives fully rendered HTML rather than JavaScript that builds the page client-side.

-This simplifies development, improves initial load times, and ensures pages are accessible to search engines.
+### Why Server-Side Rendering
+Modern web development often defaults to client-side frameworks where JavaScript builds the page in the browser.
+This approach has trade-offs: users wait for JavaScript to load and execute before seeing content, build pipelines add complexity, and search engines may not index pages correctly.

+In Structr, the server renders complete HTML and sends it to the browser, ready to display.
+There is no build step, no hydration, no waiting for JavaScript to construct the page.
+When something looks wrong, you debug in one place rather than tracing through client-side state management and component lifecycles.

 ### From Design to Application
 The Structr way of building applications is to start with an HTML structure or design template and make it dynamic by adding repeaters and data bindings.
-This approach lets you convert a page layout directly into a working application - the design stays intact while you add functionality.
+This approach lets you convert a page layout directly into a working application – the design stays intact while you add functionality.
 It works especially well with professionally designed web application templates from sources like ThemeForest.

 ### Modifying the Page Tree
 Once you have created a page, you can modify it by adding and arranging elements in the page tree.
 Add elements by right-clicking and selecting from the context menu, or by dragging widgets from the Widgets flyout into the page.

 ### Element Types